Vaastav-Technologies/py-gitbolt/README.md

 # py-git
-git command interfaces with default implementatiom using subprocess calls.
+git command interfaces with default implementation using subprocess calls.